mharrisonbit/addmovie/README.md

 Allows searching for a movie based on title and year, using the omdbapi API to find, displays the info, and uses the CP API to add the movie to wanted list.

+**How do I use this?**

+It's not difficult.
+Just clone the repo to a directory, setup a basic web server with PHP (I prefer nginx and php-fpm), and off you go.
+For some security, please use basic auth with your web server.

 **How does this work?**

 First, we search for a movie..